gileck/youtube-ai-app/app-guildelines/client-server-communications.md

    - The client.ts function MUST use the exact same parameter types as server.ts
    - The return type in client.ts should be CacheResult<ResponseType>
    - Never use `any` as a type
+   - **ALWAYS define domain-related types in types.ts and import them where needed**
+   - **NEVER duplicate types in components or other files**
+   - **NEVER create similar but slightly different versions of the same type**

 7. **Separation of Concerns**:
    - **NEVER import server.ts in client-side code**